Last Updated on

 You may wonder why a wine company would be selling a designer purse, or why it’s transparent.
 In fact, the clear exterior is the beauty of the design, as it showcases six bottles of Ruffino Prosecco.
 With golden tint labels, the concept is to add a glamorous statement.

 The price point?
 One hundred dollars.

-But Ruffino Prosecco, despite this marketing program, typically does not delve into the world of luxury, nor does a good deal of celebratory Prosecco people tend to consume.
+But Ruffino Wine, despite this marketing program, typically does not delve into the world of luxury, nor does a good deal of celebratory Prosecco people tend to consume.
 Topping the 2019 ranking by Wine Enthusiast is no other than a twenty-dollar bottle of Prosecco, Nino Franco NV Rustico Brut.
-From Italy, it’s celebrated as exhibiting a crisp finish, with energetic acidity, pear, apple, lemon drop, orange zest notes, and soft white floral aroma.
+From Italy, it’s celebrated as exhibiting a crisp finish, with energetic sparkling acidity flavours, pear, apple, lemon drop, orange zest notes, and soft white floral aroma.

-While it’s incredible to see a twenty-dollar bottle of Prosecco topping a list of over twenty thousand options, affordable Prosecco in of itself is nothing new.
-Long an alternative bubbly for Champagne, which can come with a heftier price tag, Prosecco is beloved for its spring profile.
+While it’s incredible to see a twenty-dollar bottle of sparkling Prosecco topping a list of over twenty thousand options, affordable popular Prosecco in of itself is nothing new.
+Long an alternative to the fine bubbles of Champagne, which can come with a heftier price tag, Prosecco is beloved for its spring profile.

-Though Champagne has a lower average price point than you might expect, at around fifty dollars per bottle, compare that with the average price of Prosecco, at twelve dollars.
+Though Champagne has a lower average price point than you might expect, at around fifty dollars per bottle, compare that with the average price of Prosecco Italian sparkling wine, at twelve dollars.